 42. Reconsideration of vote

 After any question has been decided in the affirmative or in the negative, it shall be in order for any member who voted with the prevailing side to move for a reconsideration of the vote thereon at any time on the same day or the next succeeding day of actual session.
-When the yeas and nays have not been recorded in the Journal, any member, irrespective of whether he or she voted with the prevailing side or not, may make the motion to reconsider.
+Any member may make the motion to reconsider, when the yeas and nays have not been taken.
 If the Senate refuse to reconsider, or upon reconsideration shall affirm its first decision, no further motion to reconsider shall be in order.
 No vote shall be reconsidered upon motions to adjourn, to lay on the table, to take from the table or for the previous question.

 The motion to reconsider may be put and acted upon when made.
 If seconded, it shall take precedence of all other questions, except the consideration of a conference report and the motion to adjourn, and unless by motion postponed until some future date be acted upon at once.
 When a motion to reconsider is made and not acted upon at the time, it shall be placed upon the calendar, under unfinished business, and be acted upon the next succeeding day of actual session.
 A motion to reconsider shall not be withdrawn without leave of the Senate.